griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

 For this last step we will do a very brief introduction to visualizing our results.
 We will use a tool called [NaviGO](http://kiharalab.org/web/navigo/views/goset.php)

 **Step One**
-You'll want to use a web browser to download your results.
+ * Use a web browser to download your results

  * Navigate to the URL below replacing YOUR_IP_ADDRESS with your amazon instance IP address: http://**YOUR_IP_ADDRESS**/rnaseq/de/htseq_counts